-Allergy Patch Testing Specialist in Coral Gables, FL
+Allergy Patch Test Specialist in Coral Gables, FL

 Do you have allergies but don’t know what is causing them?
-At Piniella Asthma + Allergy clinic we offer patch testing, this will determine what you are allergic to and get the relief that you need.
-Call us us today or request an appointment online.
+At Piniella Asthma + Allergy clinic, we offer patch testing, this will determine what you are allergic to and get the relief that you need.
+Contact us today or request an appointment online.
 We are conveniently located at 6705 SW 57th Ave # 520 South Miami, FL 33143!

 Table of Contents: